abenjamin09/2022-07-07-Jekyll-Site/index.markdown

 ### Weight Log

 My final visualization is indicating a lack of data entry in weight log information.
-The number of users that logged weight information is very small with many of them logging less than 5 times for the entire month.
+The number of users that logged weight log information is very small with many of them logging less than 5 times for the entire month.
-I assumed this has to do with weight scales not being available, lack of knowledge on how to measure BMI, or inconveniences in entering data.

 ![Weight Log plot](/assets/images/file_show.jpg)